casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 You can save a copy of a plot to file with the *Export* menu, which produces an *Export Plots* dialog box with many settings.

 -   **Filename**: Click the *Browse* button for a GUI-based selection of the directory and filename to which the plot will be saved, or click the *Insert MS Name* button to minimize typing.
 You may also just type in a file name.
-The file format can be determined in this GUI by the suffix given to the filename: .png], .jpg], [.ps], [.pdf], and [txt[.
+The file format can be determined in this GUI by the suffix given to the filename: .png, .jpg, .ps, .pdf, and txt.
     <div class="alert alert-warning">
     If a file already exists with the given filename, it will be overwritten without warning!
     </div>
--   **Format**: Alternatively, the file format can be selected from the *Format* drop-down menu, with these options: \[by file extension\], PNG, JPG, PS, PDF, and TEXT.
+-   **Format**: Alternatively, the file format can be selected from the *Format*[ drop-down menu, with these options: \[by file extension\], PNG, JPG, PS, PDF, and TEXT]{.
 For the first option, if your filename is \"test.jpg\" the plot will be exported in JPG format.
 For the other formats, **plotms** will use the filename as given and **not** add a suffix to indicate its format.
 See below for an example of TEXT format; the header will include the name of the visibility and other specified parameters including selection, averaging, transformations, etc.
 -   **Verbose**: When a text export is selected, the output can be verbose (include metadata).
 When this checkbox is unchecked, the text export will include x and y values only.
 This parameter is ignored for other formats.
 -   **Range**: When iteration is chosen, producing multiple plots, you may select to export only the *Current Page* or A*ll Pages***.**  Each saved plot will have the name of the iteration appended to the given filename before the extension.
 For example, with filename \"ngc5921_ut.jpg\" and iteration on antenna, the first plot will be named \"ngc5921_ut_Antenna1\@VLA:N7.jpg\".
 This is so the exported plots can be identified without viewing them.
 Be warned that if you are plotting iterations on a grid, the filenames will have all of the iterations on the page appended, which can lead to a very long filename.
 Filenames exceeding 255 characters in length will be automatically shortened upon export.
 One plotfile per page is produced; multipage pdf exports are not currently supported.
 -   **High Resolution:** Exporting to images in screen resolution is currently not working, so plot exports are always high resolution.
 A notice is issued in the console/log.